House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Splitting Axe vs Maul: Which Should You Choose?

-So, what tool is right for you?
-As your search begins for the tool that makes the painstaking job of splitting those logs a little bit easier; read on and see that you have a few choices.
-In this article we will look at two of them; the splitting axe or the maul.
+As your search begins for the tool that simplifies splitting logs, you’ll see you have a few choices.
+In this article, we’ll look at two of them: the splitting axe and the maul.

 Splitting Axe Overview